-Regardless of your political affiliation, be it to Labour, Conservative, Liberal or any other party represented in the UK, please put those loyalties and affiliations to one side for just a moment and consider the current state of UK democracy.
+Regardless of your political affiliation, be it to Labour, Conservative, Liberal, Reform UK or any other party represented in the UK, please put those loyalties and affiliations to one side for just a moment and consider the current state of UK democracy.

-We live in an age where the democratic will of the people is being overridden by Parliamentary Democracy.
+We live in an age where the democratic will of the people is being overridden by Parliament.

-Parliamentary Democracy seems to allow our democratically elected representatives in Parliament to reject the democratic will of the British people in order to deliver instead what they prefer.
+Our Parliamentary system allows our democratically elected representatives in Parliament to reject the democratic will of the British people in order to deliver instead what they prefer.

 While the notion that the British people didn’t know what they voted for during the referendum has been widely toted across the media, many MP’s have taken this opinion as a green light to ignore the result of the referendum and actively campaign to keep the UK aligned economically to the EU.

 Our politicians do not represent the majority will of the people.

 We voted overwhelmingly in 2019 for Boris Johnsons manifesto.
 Let’s ignore the small fact that with the exception of signing off on the UK leaving the EU, none of the rest of his manifesto has been pursued.
 Instead, we have a continuation of high tax, low growth, open borders, EU alignment, with our United Kingdom having been split by the Windsor Framework, keeping Northern Ireland as a part of the EU in perpetuity.

 The British people didn’t vote for “What Is Best For The UK In The Short Term”…… they voted to leave the Single Market, the Customs Union, the European Court of Human Rights, The Common Agricultural Policy, Freedom of Movement & The Common Fisheries Policy.

 We voted Brexit becasue we did not want any foreign powr, organisation or authority to have any control over the UK.
 That includes the WEF, WHO and any other body that is seeking to influence UK policy.